errbotio/errbot/docs/user_guide/plugin_development/configuration.rst

 Plugin configuration through the built-in `!config` command
 -----------------------------------------------------------

-Err can keep a simple python object for the configuration of your plugin.
+Errbot can keep a simple python object for the configuration of your plugin.
 This avoids the need for admins to configure settings in some kind of configuration file, instead allowing configuration to happen directly through chat commands.